Securing applications is the core of Access Gateway.

 - Confirm that the Header App is displayed as Active in the Protected Applications list.

-- In the row containing the application click the Goto > SP Initiated.
+- In the row containing the application, click the Goto application > SP Initiated.

-- In the application page, review and verify that the Header App sent to Okta matches your profile information.
+- On the application page, review and verify that the Header App sent to Okta matches your profile information.